 I already exercise regularly, I jog for about 40 minutes three times a week.
 What else can I do?

-Jogging comes under the category of cardio training, because it is done for a prolonged period and increases your heart rate.
-All aerobic or cardio exercise is beneficial to many aspects of health but may not make a significant difference to weight loss.
+Jogging comes under the category of cardio training because it is done for a prolonged period and increases your heart rate.
+All aerobic or cardio exercise is beneficial to many aspects of health but may not make a significant difference in weight loss.